cicero78M/Cicero_V2/docs/premium_subscription.md

 - `dennyaccess#<username>` / `denyaccess#<username>` – rejects the pending
   request and alerts the requester via WhatsApp.

-Every admin action inserts a row into `dashboard_premium_request_audit` including the admin's WhatsApp number and chat ID for traceability.
+Status updates for dashboard premium requests are now tracked directly on the `dashboard_premium_request` row without writing to the removed `dashboard_premium_audit` helper table.
+WhatsApp notifications remain the primary feedback channel for applicants and admins.

 ### New dashboard request endpoint